 How to Control Running Bamboo

 - You can maintain it in the ground by mowing around the edges of its planting location.
-It will not harm the plant or the mower to ride over new shoots.
+It won't harm the plant or the mower to ride over new shoots.

 Bamboo Plant Care